E3 Saxo Bank Classic: History

 The E3 Harelbeke was created in 1958.
 The first editions were raced from Harelbeke to Antwerp and back, hence the event was named Harelbeke-Antwerp-Harelbeke.
 Belgian cycling icon Rik Van Looy won the race four times in the 1960s.
 E3 does not refer to a race sponsor; the race was renamed E3-Prijs Harelbeke in the early 1960s, as a reference to the former European route E03, a series of European highways from Lisbon to Stockholm.
 The Belgian part of the E3 – now called E17 – connected Antwerp and Kortrijk, close to Harelbeke.

 Although the race is much younger than many other cycling classics in Flanders, it quickly became a desirable entry for specialists of the cobbled races.
 Many winners on the roll of honour have also won the Tour of Flanders or Paris–Roubaix in their careers.
 Classics specialist Jan Raas won the race three consecutive times in the early 1980s.
 In the 1990s Johan Museeuw and Andrei Tchmil won their first important one-day races in Harelbeke, before winning cycling's most prestigious cobbled classics.

 Since the first edition until 2011, the race was held on a Saturday in the weekend before the Tour of Flanders, forming a tandem with the Brabantse Pijl on Sunday.
 From 2005 until 2011 the race was part of the continental UCI Europe Tour, where it was classified as a 1.HC race.
 Belgian Tom Boonen, claiming four consecutive wins, and Swiss Fabian Cancellara were the main protagonists with some spectacular victories, and the event garnered a lot of prestige on the international calendar.

 In 2012 the race was upgraded to World Tour level, cycling's highest level of professional races.
 Tom Boonen won the edition, setting a record of five victories, and the race was officially named E3 Harelbeke.
 In 2013 Fabian Cancellara claimed his third win after a long-distance attack on the Oude Kwaremont and a 35 km solo raid to the finish.
 The race has a reputation as a foremost cobbled classic.
 The race was rebranded E3 BinckBank Classic for the 2019 edition, following a sponsorship deal.
 The name change does not have consequences for the route, as the city of Harelbeke continues to host the start and finish of the race.

 It was raced without interruption from its inception until the COVID-19 pandemic caused the cancellation of the 2020 edition.

+A women's edition of the race was first held in 2022 as Leiedal Koerse, alongside a junior men's race rather than the WorldTour race.
+However, the organisers cancelled the 2024 edition for financial reasons.